Interrelational, Transrelational and Introrelational

 So far we’ve been talking about relations with a direction; sideways, outwards or inwards.
 In the Stillness, you have no direction, only here and now — pure being.

 In stillness, there is not even a relation to myself, so it doesn’t matter from what perspective I enter into Stillness.
 There is no difference between being still as this human being, or as the Embrace of the Universe.
-They are just as vast and intense because there is nothing there to compare it with, no relationality.
+They are just as vast and intimate because there is nothing there to compare with, no relations.

 Sometimes Stillness can be confused with one of the wider Embraces, especially the larger physical, because the timescale and size are so vast, they seem to be still.
 So the quality can be experienced as very much the same, but they differ when it comes to insights and alignment.